Not to be sarcastic or anything, but I’ll just leave this here.

 “You drive back home to Flagstaff every Friday night, right?”

 A student asked me this one evening.
 Sitting as we were in Chinle, well inside the Navajo Nation, and a hundred and sixty or so miles away from Flagstaff, we both knew that he was describing a rather long drive late at night after a long week.
 Normally, I would be leaving just around 9pm and I could expect to get into town shortly before midnight.
-I’d been doing this for years, and I think most of my students knew I commuted out from Flagstaff every week.
+I’d been doing this for years, and I think most of my students knew about it.
 I wondered, why was this student asking me about it now?

 “Do you ever see anything strange on that road?”